veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

     GlobalParameters = new Dictionary<string, string>()
 };
 ```
-Structure of the request can be found also in AML Studio after choosing proper Web Service and proper action.
+The structure of the request can also be found in AML Studio, after choosing proper Web Service and proper action.
 In this case, single request-response action.
 As we can see, we can have several inputs as its represented as dictionary.
 Single input needs to provide name and a structure called StringTable.
 ```csharp
 public class StringTable
 {